Mariner10/Triangular-inator/README.md

 ## Setup

+Make sure you add your information to ```constants.py```  in order to effectively access the API as well as use the visualizer.

+- deviceType = Type of OS you are using, [macos or windows] (macos is same as linux in terms of file system structure)

+- debugMode = If you want output printed to the terminal based on what the program is doing live. (for logging or debugging purposes)

+- life360_username = Email associated with the life360 account you are logging in with.
+- life360_password = Password to your life 360 account.

+- timeZone = Timezone you are operating from. i.e 'America/New_York' (You can run the program without selecting a timezone and the program will print all timezones to choose from, then just paste yours into the timeZone variable.

+- remote_logs_directory = Where the logs are stored on the separate server you'd want to download them from. i.e "/home/pi/Triangular-inator/logs/"
+- local_logs_directory = Where the logs are stored on your machine. i.e "/Users/me/Desktop/Programming/Python/Triangular-inator/logs/"

+- serverHostname,serverPort,serverUser,serverPass = These variables are for accessing a separate server to download your data if it is not ran locally, if you have no intention on using this function you can leave these blank.

-Make sure you make ammends to ```constants.py``` with your life360 username and password in order to effectively access the API.
-Also you need to create sub-folders within the logs folder, one for each member's ***first*** name in your group's circle.
+You will need to create sub-folders within the logs folder, one for each member's ***first*** name in your group's circle.

 > _For example_
 ```
-   Triangular-inator/logs/Bob
-   Triangular-inator/logs/Dylan
-   Triangular-inator/logs/Pete
+   Triangular-inator/logs/Bob/{logs will be made here for Bob}
+   Triangular-inator/logs/Dylan/{logs will be made here for Dylan}
+   Triangular-inator/logs/Pete/{logs will be made here for Pete}
 ```
 # Requirements